AnnaPeng/DV_FinalProject/00 Doc/DV_FinalProject.knit.md

 If we plot out the boxplot of luxury cars' Co2 emissions and Noise level, we see that the avaerage of Co2 emissions is around 211 g/km, and average of Noise level is up to 71 measured on the A scale of a noise meter (dB (A)).
 ![](Noi.png)

-Why luxury cars have high emissions and high noise level?
+###Conlusion: Why luxury cars have high emissions and high noise level?
 I can't quite imagine a sports car with a V12 engine and maximum speed of 350kph having an emissions/ noise level bypass.
 Fortunately not everyone can afford one.
 Good news to our Earth!

 ##<span style="color:red">Scatterplot on Shiny App </span>
 ##First thing to do